BlackIkeEagle/blog.herecura.eu/content/blog/2021-03-02-proxying-mysql-wordpress-and-magento/index.md

 ![Magento product page response times](./magento-productpage-response-times.png)

 Here we see the same trend that the ProxySQL caching helps a lot.
-It looks a bit less significant compared to the Wordpress results, but still massively better than plain TCP proxies or long distance MySQL connection.
+It looks a bit less significant compared to the WordPress results, but still massively better than plain TCP proxies or long distance MySQL connection.

 ## Extended Magento test